-I am a pulpit rabbi with 16 years of congregational experience, currently serving as rabbi of Sinagoga Ner Tamid del Sud.
-I came to the rabbinate later in life, after a career as a special education teacher, counselor and a professional puppeteer – as creator of The Kids on the Block international educational puppet program.
+I am a pulpit rabbi with 23 years of congregational experience, currently serving as rabbi of Sinagoga Ner Tamid del Sud.
+I came to the rabbinate later in life, after a career as a special education teacher, counselor, and a professional puppeteer – as a creator of The Kids on the Block international educational puppet program.
 When I made the decision to study for the rabbinate, I found that I was the oldest in my class and my fellow students called me “Rabbi Mama!”.
-I have a MS in education/psychology from George Washington University, para-rabbinic certificate from Hebrew Union College, smicha (ordination) from Rabbinical Seminary International and advanced smicha from The Rabbinic Academy.
+I have an MS in education/psychology from George Washington University, a para-rabbinic certificate from Hebrew Union College, smicha (ordination) from Rabbinical Seminary International, and advanced smicha from The Rabbinic Academy.

 As a result of my personal journey, I am open and sensitive to those students who slowly and steadily have been drawn to Jewish life.
 As the first and only woman rabbi in Italy and the first and only non-orthodox rabbi in Italy, I have had the pleasure and honor to work with many “b’nei anusim” students – those who have discovered and now desire formally to embrace their Jewish roots.
 I have learned how important it is to extend the hand of Jewish welcome to all those who are drawn to Jewish studies and conversion.
 I am honored to assist you on your personal Jewish journey.

 Mazel Tov on your desire to immerse yourself in Jewish studies.
 As a supervising rabbi, I applaud your motivation and initiative!

 Masters, George Washington University